 Despite , the estimated 175 to 300 protestors remained within sidewalks and designated areas of the street, under close watch of a police force of over 100 officers who used motorcycles, horses and patrol cars to maintain order.

 But designated lines did nothing to quiet the voices of marchers, who loudly and vocally expressed their discontent.

 "I am the economic emergency," said Robin Porter, a 50-year D.C. resident and IT Systems Engineer who has been out of work for three years.
 "Look at this bridge, it needs fixing before a disaster really happens, and in Wards 7 and 8 there is record unemployment.
 Yet D.C. residents cannot find jobs.
 We need jobs right here, and we need them now."

-Recently named one of 215 structurally deficiant bridges in the Washington area, Key Bridge was recently highlighted by President Obama in a speech discussing the potential that local infrastructure projects have to create jobs.
+Recently named one of 215 structurally deficiant bridges in the Washington area, in a speech discussing the potential that local infrastructure projects have to create jobs.

 Not all concerns were about jobs, many protesters voiced anger at Wall Street and elected politicians.